-Preliminary noise goals are provided by monitoring of a Tough Mudder event in 2013, as discussed in the next section.
+Preliminary noise goals are provided by monitoring of a Tough Mudder event in 2013.
 Permanent noise goals should be based on long term monitoring at the nearest residential receivers.

 If alcohol is to be served then the noise should also comply with the guidelines of the Office of Liquor and Gaming (OLGR).
 These are similar to the INP though require the background to be measured in octave bands, and operation after midnight should not exceed the background in any octave band.